-"Seven-hundred eighty-four dollars a bottle," Ziggy muttered aloud, trying to stop himself, but he was already up from his threadbare lawn chair, pulling on his ratty wool coat and scuffed leather boots.
+“Seven-hundred eighty-four dollars a bottle,” Ziggy muttered aloud, trying to stop himself, but he was already up from his threadbare camping chair, pulling on his ratty wool coat and scuffed leather boots.
 “Damn mega-corps price-jacking.
 Think they can do whatever the hell they want,” he ranted, grabbing the Gluto-Block.
-He tossed the bowl of oatmeal mush onto the pile of dirty dishes already stacked high in the rusted sink and trudged out into the dim hallway.
+He tossed the bowl of oatmeal mush onto the pile of dirty dishes already stacked high in the rusty sink and trudged out into the dim hallway.
 He didn't bother to lock the door behind him.
 There was nothing to steal.
 He’d already liquidated everything of value he owned to cover his debt to Pill Depot, and he still owed them a fortune.
-He'd be rotting in a prison if he weren't a Corporate Marshal.
+He'd be rotting in a debtor’s prison if he weren't a corporate marshal.

 Ziggy lumbered down the creaky stairs, sucking in stale air and muttering curses about the broken elevator and too-loud samba music that always seemed to play in his seedy apartment complex.
 By the time he made it down five flights, he was regretting his hastiness in tossing the oatmeal.
 His lungs heaved as he wiped his sweaty brow on the sleeve of his coat.
 It was three blocks to Sweet Sally's Bakery.
 If he hurried, he could make it before the Boston creams were gone.
 His fingers brushed over the cap of the Gluto-Block stored safely in his pocket.
 The ridges along the edge were soothing to touch, and he felt a bit like a pious nun gripping a crucifix.
 As long as he had Gluto-Block and a belly full of pastries, life was worth living.

 “You lookin’ for redcloud?”
 A junky with red-stained teeth and glazed eyes solicited him from a narrow cross street.
-Ziggy sighed as he passed the haggard grifter and she clicked her tongue in response to his dismissal.
+Ziggy sighed as he passed the haggard grifter, and she clicked her tongue in response to his dismissal.
 She wouldn’t last another week selling bootleg Pill Depot drugs.
-Marshals would sniff her out, or someone would turn her over to Pill Depot in exchange for the small reward offered to anyone willing to snitch on rogue dealers.
-We’re all slaves to Pill Depot.
+Marshals would sniff her out, or someone would turn her over to Pill Depot for the small reward offered to anyone willing to snitch on rogue dealers.
+They were all slaves to Pill Depot.

 Ziggy narrowly avoided stepping in a massive pile of dog poop as he maneuvered around a group of men crowding the sidewalk.
 They were watching the news on an old television set perched on a street cart selling fragrant chai.

-“It’s the third beheading this month in District Big Dumps,” drawled a balding news anchor.
-“Executives are scrambling, offering huge bounties to Corporate Marshals worldwide, in an effort to catch the killer who, so far, remains a mystery.
+“It’s the third beheading this month at Skidmore Dumping,” drawled a balding news anchor.
+“Executives are scrambling, offering huge bounties to corporate marshals worldwide, in an effort to catch the killer who, so far, remains a mystery.
 Maybe they’ll get lucky and find our next Super Serial superstar!” the newscaster exclaimed.
 Ziggy rolled his eyes and twirled his fingers in the air as he passed.
 He couldn’t care less about shit-brained mega-corp CEOs.
 They deserved what they got for making murder into a rich man’s game.

 The door chime tinkled as he stepped into the refuge of Sweet Sally's.
 The rancid smell of the streets disappeared into an aromatic perfume of freshly baked breads, fruit pies, and sweet pastries.
 Ziggy's mouth watered.
 If there were any place even halfway decent in this garbage district, Sweet Sally's was it.
 It had only been open for thirty minutes, but it was already busy.
 Customers waited in line, tapping their feet and checking the time, eager for a quick breakfast and an even quicker escape.
 Hopefully, the rush would be over soon.
 The bakery opened a few years ago, just after Ziggy moved to the district, and he longed for the days when no one knew how great it was.